Unidirectional superconductivity and superconducting diode effect induced by dissipation

-Among various experiments of SDE, a notable result has been reported for the twisted trilayer graphene~\cite{Lin2022-cz,Scammell2022-pv}.
+Among various experiments of SDE, a notable result has been reported for twisted trilayer graphene~\cite{Lin2022-cz,Scammell2022-pv,Banerjee2024-kd}.
 In this system, either $j_{\rm c+}$ or $j_{\rm c-}$ vanishes as in Fig.~\ref{fig:USC}(c) for some values of the carrier density.
-The result is surprising because electric current stabilizes superconductivity rather than breaks it.
+The result is surprising because the electric current stabilizes superconductivity rather than breaking it.
 Such a situation does not usually occur because a current-free state is ensured to be the most stable~\cite{Bohm1949-gk,Ohashi1996-vu,Watanabe2019-qh}.
 Specifically, in the mean-field approximation, the free energy $F$, supercurrent $j$, and Cooper-pair momentum $q$ are related to each other by $j=2\partial F/\partial q$~\cite{Tinkham2004-dh}.
 This ensures $j=0$ to be the global minimum of the free energy and also ensures the presence of superconducting states with $j>0$ and $j<0$ nearby.
-Thus, $j_{\rm c\pm}$ can not vanish, although could be tiny.
+Thus, $j_{\rm c\pm}$ can not vanish, although it could be tiny.
 This conclusion remains unchanged even with vortices, whose depinning requires a finite electric current.

-We must circumvent the above discussion to achieve a zero-resistance state only under a finite electric current, namely, the unidirectional superconductivity (USC).
+We must circumvent the above discussion to achieve a zero-resistance state only under a finite electric current, namely, unidirectional superconductivity (USC).
 One way is to assume a strong dependence of system parameters on the electric current.
-Actually, it is pointed out that USC in twisted trilayer graphene might be understood by destabilization of the coexisting symmetry-breaking order detrimental to superconductivity~\cite{Scammell2022-pv}.
+Actually, it has been pointed out that USC in twisted trilayer graphene might be understood by destabilization of the coexisting symmetry-breaking order detrimental to superconductivity~\cite{Scammell2022-pv}.

 Such a scenario, however, relies on nontrivial assumptions of the underlying exotic order and is difficult to quantify.
-This stands in the way of predicting new USC candidates.
+This stands in the way of predicting new USC candidates {and discovering high-performance superconducting diodes}.